lomsa-dev/http-mock-adapter/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Check the commit's or even all commits' message styles to match our requested structure.
 - [ ] Check your code additions will fail neither code linting checks nor unit test.

+**Tip**: Delete everything but the following section that contains the description of the pull request.

 ---

 ## Description